JC-Digital/LT-website/README.md

-Responsive website built in Bootstrap
+Responsive website built with Bootstrap